To provide guidance on:

 - Contact assigned GCO by running the ERA Activity - to complete their full institutional review of the proposal.
 Note: For any proposal that is to be funded, the preference is for PNT and OIRC to complete their full institutional review prior to submission.
 In the event of an ATF and other situations, this may not be possible and will need to be completed prior to account establishment or account establishment will be delayed.

-- There are 2 ways to find out if a proposal has been fully reviewed by PNT or OIRC – (1) Access the report Proposals Submitted With No Review and search by FP Number in the Find field.
-Then if nothing is found, the proposal is fully reviewed or (2) In the History section of the ERA Workspace, click:
+- There are 2 ways to find out if a proposal has been fully reviewed by PNT or OIRC – (1) Access the report Proposals Submitted With No Review and search by FP Number in the Find field - if nothing is found, the proposal is fully reviewed or (2) In the History section of the ERA Workspace, click:

 - Send Award to ASUF at firstname.lastname@example.org.
-For urgent requests, copy Shaun Brenton.
+For urgent requests, copy Molly Pino.

 - ASUF will review the award for compliance with them as the grantee and for administration by ORSPA.
 If changes are needed to the award, ASUF will work directly with the charitable organization.
 When award is acceptable, ASUF will send signed award to email@example.com Note: ASUF will only involve PNT or OIRC in review/negotiation of award when they are unclear if ORSPA could properly administer the award.